Myth and Legend in Literature and Art

 As with all the other volumes no date is provided although the first page again details the series, listing volumes 1-10 which helps us place this book sometime between 1924 and 1930, prior to the publication of the third edition.
 The first section is the prospectus itself, giving a brief synopsis of each volume, done in alphabetical order.
 The following section provides the preface, contents and first few pages of each book accompanied by a large selection of the art plates for each volume.

 At the back of the book are four pages titled ‘List of Subscribers’ with columns for names and addresses.
-Following these is a pull out concertina that includes hardback replicas of the front cover of the first volume and then the spines of volumes 1-10, reproduced accurately and allowing prospective buyers to see how the books would look upon a shelf and which further shows this book was made prior to the release of volumes 11 and 12.
+Following these is a fascinating pull out concertina that includes hardback replicas of the front cover of the first volume and then the spines of volumes 1-10, reproduced accurately and allowing prospective buyers to see how the books would look upon a shelf.
 It is clear this book was intended to be taken to a potential buyers home by a salesman of the company, the concertina being used to show the wonderful design of the second edition.

 In all my searching since I have never seen another copy of this specimen book, and there is no mention of its existence in any literature that I can find.
 Whilst improbable, it is not impossible that this may be a single copy, or certainly one of a small number as these were not for public ownership.
 Below are a number of photographs of the specimen book.